 Even though there’s a lot of great things to do in Richmond on a trip, it’s also a great place to explore.
 It used to be a thriving city and you can tell by walking down Fan District and seeing the beautiful array of buildings from different time periods and styles.
 It’s a great representation of several centuries of American architecture.
 It’s also very sizable and the commercial centre is much bigger than other US cities.
 My favourite residential areas to walk around are Windsor Farms and Monument Avenue since they both display such beautiful residential architecture.

 Though Richmond was once thriving, it’s not anymore.
 It’s not very populated any longer, and it seems that most buildings are vacant.
 Even though this allows for historical buildings to remain how they are, it can be a little depressing.
 But Richmond is actually pretty unique in that it is a run-down city that doesn’t have a high crime rate.
 There’s also a lot of work and pride put into the businesses and restaurants that are running.
 So you can walk down a street with 10 store fronts, 5 are vacant, and the other 5 are done up nice.
-It’s actually pretty cool to see!
+There are a lot of great local places to stop and eat.
+Some of the best food I’ve had was down in Richmond.
 If more money were put into restoring the city, it would be a very large and architecturally beautiful place.

 Richmond’s very underrated and if you haven’t been before, I’d recommend giving it a few days of your time.
 It’s one of America’s hidden gems and deserves more recognition.

 Have you ever been to Richmond?
 What did you think?Posted on Wednesday, January 30, 2019 in Destinations